How well do you know your dashboard symbols?

 Brush up on your dashboard symbols before setting off on your next road trip.

-But before you set off your next Queensland adventure, make sure to familiarise yourself with your vehicle’s dashboard symbols and the latest advice from RACQ’s Motoring Advice team on what to do if they appear.
+Before you set off your next Queensland adventure, make sure to familiarise yourself with your vehicle’s dashboard symbols and understand what to do if they appear.

 Check engine light

 The check engine light indicates that there is an issue with the vehicles emission system.
 The cause of the light should be investigated and diagnosed ASAP.

 If the handbrake/ brake warning light appears, check that you have released the parking brake correctly.
 If the light remains on, it’s advised that you stop driving the vehicle until the braking system is checked by a repairer.